kevlu8/copypasta/README.md

 Gets a random top copypasta from today and sends it to the channel.
 Prefix is ':'

 Also contains many other commands, find them with ':help'

+Many extra copypastas/commands are disabled in non-nsfw channels.